janarthanan7205/janarthanan7205/README.md

 - 👋 Hi, I’m @janarthanan7205
-- 🌱 I’m currently learning Java and MySQL
+- 🌱 I’m currently learning LTSpice and Cadence Virtuoso
-- 💞️ I’m looking to collaborate on Java development projects
+- 💞️ I’m looking to collaborate on Analog IC Layout
 - 📫 Will be happy to be a part of a Tech community where I can learn stuffs daily

 <!---